 Some of my favorites are meats like whole roasted chicken and slow cooked pulled pork.
 The first night we'll eat chicken breast with roasted veggies and a starch, then I'll shred the rest of the meat and use it for salads, pastas, and casseroles over the next few nights.

-With the pulled pork (carnitas), I'll usually serve it with a cilantro rice the first night, then make tacos, Chipotle "knock-off" burrito bowls, cheesy tortilla baked casserole, and lots of other meals with the leftovers.
+With the pulled pork (carnitas), I'll usually serve it with a cilantro rice the first night, then make tacos, Chipotle "knock-off" burrito bowls, cheesy tortilla baked casseroles, and lots of other meals with the leftovers.
 Large batches of rice and beans can be stuffed into squashes or bell peppers and baked to make a whole new dish.
 Those are just a few ideas to get you started!

 3. Plan Your Meals Around Foods That Expire Soonest